Ben Gibson: Middlesbrough

 On 14 August 2012, Gibson joined League One club Tranmere Rovers on a one-month loan.
 The month was extended until January 2013 the following month, but in December 2012 was ruled out of action with an abductor problem, thus ending the duration of his first loan spell at Rovers.
 He signed a new four-year contract with Middlesbrough on 18 December 2012.
 On 13 March 2013, Gibson returned on loan to Rovers, until the end of the season.

 The 2013–14 season saw Gibson become more involved in the first team squad for Middlesbrough; the team did not perform well, and manager Tony Mowbray was sacked in October 2013.
 Aitor Karanka replaced him, and they finished twelfth.
-The following season saw the club finish fourth, qualifying for the play-offs.
+The 2014–15 season saw the club finish fourth, qualifying for the play-offs.
 They reached the final at Wembley Stadium, having won 5–1 on aggregate against Brentford, but were defeated 2–0 by Norwich City.
 In the 2015–16 season, Gibson helped Middlesbrough secure promotion to the Premier League, having finished as runners-up in the Championship.

 Gibson still remained as a crucial part of Middlesbrough's squad in their 2016–17 Premier League campaign, though they did not record positive results; they dropped into relegation zone in March 2017, with Karanka being sacked later that month.
 Their relegation back to the Championship was confirmed in May 2017, after a 3–0 defeat to champions Chelsea, with the club having only been in the English top flight for one season.

 Burnley

 Gibson signed for Premier League club Burnley on 5 August 2018 on a four-year contract for a joint club-record fee of £15 million.
 He made his debut on 16 August in a 1–0 win over İstanbul Başakşehir in a UEFA Europa League third qualifying round second leg match.
 Gibson then appeared in their next Europa League fixture the following week, a 3–1 defeat to Olympiacos, in which he was sent off for a second bookable offence.
-He made his Premier League debut for the club on 26 December, in which he scored Burnley's only goal of the match, which was a 5–1 defeat to Everton.
+Gibson underwent surgery on a hernia in September 2018.
+He made his Premier League debut for the club on 26 December 2018, in which he scored Burnley's only goal of the match, which was a 5–1 defeat to Everton.

 Gibson made just one appearance during the 2019–20 season, starting in a 3–1 loss to Sunderland in the third round of the EFL Cup.
 In February 2020, Gibson was permitted by the club to train with former club Middlesbrough after informing the club his desire to leave in January.
+Speaking in November 2020, Gibson described his time at Turf Moor as a "disaster".